Highlights from Carnegie PhD Scholars’ Gathering 2019

-Photochemical processes are chemical reactions that are initiated by the absorption of light.
+Photochemical processes are chemical reactions that are triggered by light, e.g. sunlight, flashlight or a powerful laser.
 Such reactions are necessary for the detection of light by living organisms, the ability of plants to absorb energy from the sun, and for the synthesis of vitamin D in human skin.
 Photochemical reactions also have a wide range of novel applications in areas such as communication, electronics, and energy capture and storage.
-Despite their importance, the time evolution of photochemical processes is not well understood, as it happens on an extremely short time-scale that is hard to observe and study.
+Despite their importance to life and our society, the details of how individual molecules move during photochemical processes are not well known.
+This is so because photochemistry happens really fast – so fast that it is hard to observe and study.
+Also, photochemical motion is the realm of quantum mechanics, where the everyday laws of physics are no longer valid.

-Nikola's PhD project aims to develop a computational approach to simulate the quantum nature of such rapid molecular transformations.
+Nikola’s PhD project aims to develop a computational approach to simulate the quantum nature of photochemical motion.
 His work is closely related to the interpretation and analysis of time-resolved X-ray diffraction experiments using free-electron lasers.